salonyranjan/BhajiWala/README.md

 # Bhajiwala

-A mobile-first Pav Bhaji ordering experience for **Shri Krishna Science Centre, near Gandhi Maidan, Patna, Bihar**.
-Customers can place food orders, reserve tables, track orders, download bills, and chat with Bhaji Buddy in English or Hindi.
-Rajiv Ranjan manages live orders and reservations from a password-protected owner dashboard.
+A mobile-first Pav Bhaji ordering experience .
+Customers can place food orders, reserve tables, track orders, download bills, and chat with Bhaji Buddy in English or Hindi.owner manages live orders and reservations from a password-protected owner dashboard.

 ## What is included